Smr0303/Movie-Frontend/README.md

 # Movie-Frontend
 # Actually.js
---- Our project is a movie ticket booking website.
-It has sections of Home, Signin/Signup, My Profile, My bookings, etc. We have tmdb API for movie database and Razorpay Gateway for payment, which is in test mode.
-Further these sections will be described in the later part of this README file. ---
+Our project is a movie ticket booking website.
+It has sections of Home, Signin/Signup, My Profile, My bookings, etc. We have used Tmdb API for movie database and Razorpay Gateway for payment, which is in test mode.
+Further these sections will be described in the later part of this README file.

 # Hosted URL
 [Kinoticket.com](https://kinoticket.netlify.app)

 # Features Implemented
 ## Frontend
---- Starting off with the **HOME** page, it begins with:
+Starting off with the **HOME** page, it begins with:
 1. Navigation Bar
    1. Website name and Logo
    2. Search bar